halimath/depot/README.md

 ignored.

 The column name is given as the tag's value.
-The field `ID` being used as the primary key is further marked with `id` separated by a comma.
+The field `ID` being used as the primary key is further marked with `id` directive separated by a comma.

 To generate a repository for this model, invoke `depot` with the following command line: